 Start by keeping a diary of any incidents of unlawful access to your property, whether by your landlord or criminals.
 This should include any responses from your landlord.
 If you make a report to the police, be sure to keep a record of the incident number.

-Take your time in choosing a local locksmith.
+Take your time in choosing a professional locksmith.
 You may be eager to get the lock replaced as quickly as possible, but you should not let cowboys use this urgency to take advantage of you.
 Look for a locksmith who has excellent reviews and be sure to collect several quotes to compare.
 Do not simply choose the cheapest option out there: when it comes to security, it is worth paying for lasting quality, and Pros who undersell their competition rarely do good work.

 Once the lock has been replaced, keep a copy of your invoice and send another to your landlord.
 If they attempt to charge you for the work, but you have due cause and a compelling situation, you can attempt to claim the money back through small claims court.
 Be sure to mention that you are prepared to make a claim for compensation and trespassing - seven times out of ten, this will be enough to make them drop the claim.